IHE/HIE-Whitepaper/README.md

 **Comments are invited and can be submitted using the [ITI Public Comment form](http://www.ihe.net/ITI_Public_Comments/) or by creating a [GitHub Issue](https://github.com/IHE/HIE-Whitepaper/issues/new?template=public-comment-issue-template.md).
 Please reference the section that your comment applies to.**

+# Revisions

+## Revision 2.2

+- Added new Profiles: PCF, DSUBm, sIPS, and BALP.
+- Enhanced PDQm with $match, mXDE, and NPFS.
+- Enhanced the Directory section relative to mCSD Whitepaper and Topologies Whitepaper.

+Specific Change tracking can be found in the [HIE-Whitepaper Github Repo PR 134](https://github.com/IHE/HIE-Whitepaper/pull/134)